microsoft/TypeScript-Handbook/pages/quick-start/gulp.md

 The program should print "Hello from TypeScript!".

-# Browserify and Source Maps
+# Browserify

-## Add modules
+Now let's turn our code into a web app written as a collection of modules.

-Now let's turn our app into a web app written as a collection of modules.
+This is the structure you're more likely to use for a real web app.
-We'll add browserify to pack our code into a single file for distribution, and source maps so that we can debug TypeScript code directly in the browser.
+We'll use Browserify to pack our code into a single file for distribution.

-### Write some simple module code
+## Add modules to the code

 Create a file called `src/greet.ts`: